A European German Shepherd Dog is still the same breed as any other GSD.

 But this has knock-on effects for their backs too, which tend to curve and slope downwards towards the tail.

-These are artificial traits which have been bred into them by humans – they cause dogs to walk with a kind of floating trot, which is regarded as very desirable in the show ring.
+These are artificial traits which humans have bred into them.
+They cause dogs to walk with a kind of floating trot.
+Breeders regard this as very desirable in the show ring.

 But they also place abnormal loads and stresses on their joints, which they weren’t designed to withstand.